A simpler path to Ergodic Theorems for the Frontier of Branching Brownian Motion: Introduction and results

-The main goal of this work is twofold: first we give a shorter and more direct proof of this result, and secondly, while doing so we obtain results about the genealogy of extremal particles which are of independent interest.
+We give a shorter and more direct proof of Theorem~\ref{thm:ergodic}.
+The negative correlation inequality at the core of the argument (Proposition~\ref{thm:decorrelation}) applies beyond indicator functions, yielding Theorem~\ref{thm:functional_ergodic}.
+The argument distinguishes whether pairs of particles branch early, which along the way yields results on the genealogy of extremal particles that are of independent interest.